5T33Z0/OC-Little-Translated/10_Kexts_Loading_Sequence_Examples/README.md

 	- `BrcmPatchRAM.kext`: For 10.10 or earlier.
 	- `BrcmPatchRAM2.kext`: For macOS 10.11 to 10.14
 	- `BrcmPatchRAM3.kext`: For macOS 10.15 to 11.6.x.
 Needs to be combined with `BrcmBluetoothInjector.kext` in order to work.

+:warning: CAUTION: Don't add `BrcmFirmwareRepo.kext` to EFI/OC/Kexts!
+It cannot be injected via Boot Managers and needs to be installed to `/System/Library/Extensions` (/Library/Extensions on 10.11 and later) instead.
+In this case, `BrcmFirmwareData.kext`is not required.

 ### Example 8: Intel WiFi and Bluetooth
 ![IntelBT](https://user-images.githubusercontent.com/76865553/196041542-9f6943dc-b500-408e-8d61-f15a6082d5f7.png)